Chest Physiotherapy in ICU Settings

 What are the principles, expected benefits, risks, and points for attention of the different CPT techniques used in MV patients?

-In all studies, the CPT arm consisted of various combinations of body positioning, chest wall vibration or compression, and manual lung hyperinflation.
-One study used IPV-ADD as CPT in one of the comparator arms.
-Control patients mostly received standard nursing care and airway suctioning.
+In clinical studies, Chest Physiotherapy (CPT) included a combination of body positioning, chest wall vibration or compression, and manual lung hyperinflation.
+In one study, IPV-ADD was used as a CPT method.
+Control patients received standard nursing care and airway suctioning.